faithdennis/faithdennis/README.md

 ### Hi 👋 My name is Faith.
 This is a repo I'm building to feature different projects I want to share.

-🌱 I am currently growing my software development skills and sharpening them while studying artificial intelligence algorithms and robotics at university. 🌱
+🌱 I am currently growing my software development skills and sharpening them while studying artificial intelligence algorithms and robotics at university.

 ✨ My goal is to develop strong software dev skills and knowledge of fundamental concepts in DevOps and AI/ML and use them in algorithm development and deployment and perception in distributed robotic systems.

+My strengths as a developer: detail oriented, values clean, well designed code, good problem solving skills, experience teaching others, learning new things and utilizing resources
+My weaknesses as a developer: may need to ask a lot of questions to understand the problem, stepping away from a bug I'm trying to resolve, remembering built-in functions and syntax and retaining information I don't use a lot

 You can reach me on LinkedIn for any questions.
-Thanks. ✨
+Thanks.

 <!--
 **faithdennis/faithdennis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.